You Can Catch Sydney Water Views From Everywhere

 Because there is so much water, water transportation is a natural extension of the transportation system – whether it is public transit ferries, tour boats or water taxis.
 We strongly recommend using public transit when you visit Australia!
 Often it is much easier to move on the water than to take surface routes.
 And every route you take gives you great Sydney water views!

 Since we are water babies and love the water, this made Sydney a kindred spot for us to visit.
 The Sydney water views will make a great addition to our screen saver collection!
+One thing you may or may not know is that Sydney is well known for keeping clean and getting rid of rubbish efficiently, especially near the water.
+The local residents even support the strategies of rubbish removal with rubbish removal Sydney prices being so reasonable.
+It helps continue to bring in tourism, and look after the environment around them.

 Staying in the Darling Harbour area, we could pick up a ferry at the stop by the Maritime Museum.
 This will take you for a short cruise in the Sydney Harbour before setting you down at Circular Quay where you can connect to a variety of other ferry routes or go into the train station.